CivicTechTO/tor-councilmatic/README.md

 system running safely and temporarily on your workstation.
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads): For Vagrant, which needs it.

+After Vagrant and VirtualBox are installed, you can optionally install the `vagrant-cachier` plugin.
+This will make for speedier Vagrant runs after the first one, as it will cache the many download files used in preparing Vagrant's virtual machine:

+    vagrant plugin install vagrant-cachier

-After Vagrant and VirtualBox are installed, just run this from the project root directory:
+Then, just run this from the project root directory:

     vagrant up

 Follow the instructions provided when the command completes.
+(Hint:
+`vagrant ssh` will get you started.)

 It may take quite awhile the first time your run it, as several large downloads will need to occur.